Dial M for Murder: Plot

-The next day, Tony persuades Margot not to reveal that he told her not to call the police.
-Chief Inspector Hubbard arrives to question the Wendices, and Margot makes several conflicting statements.
-When Hubbard says the evidence indicates that Swann entered through the front door, Tony claims that Swann must have been responsible for stealing Margot's old handbag, and made a copy of her key.
-As Tony intends, Hubbard does not believe the story and arrests Margot after concluding that she killed Swann for blackmailing her.
+The next day, Tony persuades Margot not to reveal that he instructed her not to call the police.
+When Chief Inspector Hubbard questions the Wendices, Margot makes conflicting statements.
+When Hubbard surmises that Swann entered through the front door, Tony claims Swann must have stolen Margot's handbag and copied her key.
+As Tony intends, Hubbard is not convinced, arresting Margot after concluding that she killed her blackmailer.
 At her trial, Margot is found guilty of murder and sentenced to death.

-Months later, on the day before Margot's scheduled execution, Mark visits Tony, saying he has devised a story for him to tell the police to save Margot.
-Mark's "story" is very close to what actually happened: that Tony paid Swann to kill Margot.
+On the day before Margot's scheduled execution, Mark visits Tony, suggesting Tony tell the police "a story" to save Margot that is close to reality: Tony paid Swann to kill Margot.
 If Tony confesses to Mark's story, Tony would go to jail for a while, but Margot would be saved.
-Hubbard arrives unexpectedly, and Mark hides in the bedroom.
-Hubbard asks Tony about large sums of cash he has been spending around town, tricks Tony into revealing that his latchkey is in his raincoat, and inquires about Tony's attaché case.
-Tony claims to have misplaced the case, but Mark, overhearing the conversation, finds it on the bed, full of banknotes.
-Deducing that the money was Tony's intended payoff to Swann, Mark confronts Tony and explains his theory to Hubbard.
-Tony "confesses" that the cash was Margot's blackmail payment to Swann, which he had concealed to protect her.
+When Hubbard arrives unexpectedly, Mark hides in the bedroom; Hubbard asks Tony about large sums of cash he has been spending around town.
+Tricking Tony into revealing his latchkey is in his raincoat, Hubbard inquires about Tony's attaché case.
+Tony claims he misplaced the case; overhearing this, Mark finds it on the bed, full of banknotes.
+Deducing that the money was for Tony's payoff to Swann, Mark confronts Tony and explains his theory to Hubbard.

+Tony "confesses" that he concealed Margot's cash for blackmail payment to Swann to protect her.
 Hubbard appears to accept Tony's explanation, and Mark leaves angrily.
-Hubbard discreetly swaps his own raincoat with Tony's.
-As soon as Tony leaves, Hubbard uses Tony's key to re-enter the flat, followed by Mark.
-Hubbard had previously discovered that the key in Margot's handbag was Swann's own latchkey and deduced that Swann had put the Wendices' key back in its hiding place right after unlocking the door, instead of when the job was done.
-Now, correctly suspecting Tony of having conspired with Swann, Hubbard has developed an elaborate ruse to trap him.
+Discreetly swapping his own raincoat with Tony's, Hubbard uses Tony's key to re-enter the flat, followed by Mark, after Tony leaves.
+Having previously discovered that the key in Margot's handbag was Swann's own latchkey, Hubbard deduced that Swann had put the Wendices' key back in its hiding place right after unlocking the door, instead of upon leaving.
+Suspecting Tony, Hubbard set up a trap.

-Plain clothes police officers bring Margot from prison to the flat.
-She tries unsuccessfully to unlock the door with the key in her handbag, then enters through the garden, proving to Hubbard that she is unaware of the hidden key and is therefore innocent.
-Hubbard has Margot's handbag returned to the police station, where Tony retrieves it after discovering that he has no key.
-The key from Margot's bag does not work, so he uses the hidden key to open the door, demonstrating his guilt and exonerating Margot.
-With his escape routes blocked by Hubbard and another policeman, Tony calmly makes himself a drink and congratulates Hubbard.
+Plainclothes police bring Margot from prison to the flat.
+She tries unsuccessfully to unlock the door with the key in her handbag; her unawareness of the hidden key proves her innocence to Hubbard.
+Margot's handbag is returned to the police station, where Tony retrieves it after discovering his key missing.
+When the key from Margot's bag does not work, he retrieves the hidden key to open the door, demonstrating his guilt.
+With escape routes blocked by Hubbard and other policemen, Tony calmly makes himself a drink and congratulates Hubbard.